RenanPaes/DesignPatterns/README.md

 # DesignPatterns
-Reposity for examples to Design Patterns in C#
+Reposity for Design Patterns examples in C#

 Using Console Application with .NET Core 5.